 Bird’s Nest—Supervisor quarters – This building used to be the storage area for food when Cracker Barrel was the dining room.

-The Boathouse—The Fortune’s resident – This site was the original boathouse for the large sailboats that Wa-Klo used.
+The Boathouse—The Fortune’s resident – The Wa-Klo Director Tammy Fortune (Dr Maurer’s daughter) now lives here with her husband Dennis their two children Alliyah and John as well as their much loved dog Dublin.
+This site was the original boathouse for the large sailboats that Wa-Klo used.
 The boathouse was converted to a summer cottage for Roy and Kitty Jensen, Marie Jensen’s parents, and was called RoyKit for well over 50 years.
 Marie Jensen built a state-of-the-art dining hall in 2002 naming it RoyKit.
-After Roy retired from camp and Kitty passed on, the cottage became the staff lounge and now it’s been recently renovated for Tammy, Dennis, and John Fortune.
-Tammy is the daughter of Ginger Maurer and is the seasonal staff coordinator.
+After Roy retired from camp and Kitty passed on, the cottage became the staff lounge.

 Bob-In – A cabin in The Area.
 Named after Bobbie Schamel & Ina Fletcher who served as associate directors for many years.